-The drive records and recovers data on approximately 2.5-inch (65 mm) non-removable discs.
+The drive records and recovers data on approximately 84 mm non-removable discs.

-The drive supports the Small Computer System Interface (SCSI) as described in the ANSI SCSI interface specifications to the extent described in this manual (volume 1), which defines the product performance characteristics of the Cheetah 10K.6 SCSI family of drives, and the SCSI Interface Product Manual (volume 2), part number 75789509, which describes the general interface characteristics of this and other families of Seagate SCSI drives.
+The drive supports the Small Computer System Interface (SCSI) as described in the ANSI SCSI interface specifications to the extent described in this manual (volume 1), which defines the product performance characteristics of the Cheetah 10K.7 36GB SCSI family of drives, and the SCSI Interface Product Manual (volume 2), part number 75789509, which describes the general interface characteristics of this and other families of Seagate SCSI drives.

-The drive's interface supports multiple initiators, disconnect/reconnect, self-configuring host software, and automatic features that relieve the host from the necessity of knowing the physical characteristics of the targets (logical block addressing is used).
+The drive's interface supports multiple initiators, disconnect/reconnect, self-configuring host software, and logical block addressing.